What is Uninsured Motorist Coverage?

 State Requirements and Regulations

-Several significant regulatory changes have taken effect recently that affect UM/UIM coverage:
+Several significant regulatory changes have recently taken effect that affect UM/UIM coverage:

 - Massachusetts (July 1, 2025): Minimum compulsory auto insurance limits were raised, increasing the importance of matching UM/UIM coverage.